JustATrick/ITDoP/README.md

 ITDoP
 =====

-Android new build system: is there a problem when an instrumentTest declares that it depends on a gradle sibling project?
+Android new build system: is there a problem when an instrumentTest declares that it depends on a sibling project?

-Having introduced a test which depends on code in a sibling module (TestSupport), gradle fails to compile the test code:
+Commit 8b433aa introduces a dependency from an instrumentTest in the App module/project onto code in a module/project named TestSupport.
+Immediately, gradle fails to compile the test code:

 <pre>
 $ ./gradlew clean connectedCheck